nolar/lsrtt/README.rst

     pip install -e .[dev]

-This will also install the abovementioned scripts into the virtualenv's bin folder.
+This will also install the abovementioned umbrella script into the virtualenv's bin folder.